AnuragOptimist/BI-Projects/README.md

 # BI-Projects
-All the tried and practice dashboards and reports are being showcased here
+All the tried and practiced dashboards and reports are being showcased here